 a.
 UK Health Insurance (‘UKHI’), a trading name of Healthnet Services Limited which is authorised and regulated by the Financial Services Authority, registration number 312313.
 UKHI is an independent specialist health insurance broker who can advise on the most suitable product for your health insurance needs.
 If you get a quote directly from us, we will ask an advisor from UKHI to contact you about it.
 We will not do this if another broker arranges the quote for you.

 b.
 A relative or guardian acting on your behalf where you are incapacitated or unable to act for yourself, or other people or organisations associated with you such as your broker or lawyer.

 c.
 A named alternative contact (such as a relative or advisor) who you have appointed to speak to us on your behalf and is authorised, by you, to discuss all aspects of your policy with us including claims and cancellation and can make changes on your behalf.

 d.
 Organisations we use to carry out customer satisfaction surveys or send out information about changes to Freedom products on our behalf.
-For example, we use an email platform called MailChimp to send information to all our policyholders at the same time.
-For more information, please see MailChimp’s privacy notice.
+For example, we use an email platform called Force 24 to send information to all our policyholders at the same time.

 e.
 Organisations we use to help us administer claims as effectively and as cost-efficiently as possible.